waylonggggg/tp/docs/UserGuide.md

 Examples:
 * `add_c 2 c/Tennis` Assigns the existing "Tennis" CCA to the student at index 2 in the current student list.
 The student gets the default role for Tennis.

-### Listing all persons : `list`
+### Listing all students : `list`

-Shows a list of all students in the address book.
+Shows a list of all students in the student list.

 Format: `list`

 ### Editing a student's basic details : `edit_s`

-Edits the name, phone, email, or address of an existing student in the address book.
+Edits the name, phone, email, or address of an existing student in the student list.

 Format: `edit_s INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]​`